 A risk assessment approach shall be used to indicate the likely traffic barrier performance level required at a structure site.
 This assessment must consider both the structure and the associated approaches.

-The NCHRP Report 350 Recommended procedures for the safety performance evaluation of highway features(6) test level corresponding to each barrier performance level is presented in table B1.
+The AASHTO Manual for assessing safety hardware (MASH)(6) test level corresponding to each barrier performance level is presented in table B1.